 The amount of severance pay you are entitled to depends on several factors.
 Some employees are entitled to severance on top of termination pay.
 Common law severance is the default position unless the employment contract explicitly restrict the employee to Employment Standards Act statutory minimum with employee consent.

 The severance that an employer needs to pay to a terminated employee depends on a list of factors such as the length of service, age, reason for dismissal, the position the employee held within the company, compensation, whether the employee was actively recruited and the general economy.
-Approximately one further week of notice is required for each additional year of employment.
 Do note that common law doesn't draw a distinction between Payment in lieu of working notice and "severance" (payment for long term service), everything is calculated as a full package in a wrongful dismissal claim.
 In wrongful dismissal cases, all the damages are aggregated together and being labelled as “reasonable notice”.

 Entitlements under common law for damages for wrongful dismissal may dramatically exceed the statutory entitlements described in this section.
 A damage award in a successful wrongful dismissal case be as high as 24 to 26 months in some extreme cases.

 There’s no minimum length of duration an employee needs to work to qualify for Common Law reasonable notice.
 Unfortunately, Common Law severance is not rocket science, and there’s no clear formula like in the case of ESA Severance.
 All we can do is comply the quantum of damage by keeping a list of cases involving common law reasonable notice, and then compare each employment law case at hand with the that list.